-At the time the First Edition split, Kenny Rogers was severely in debt and Jolly Rogers was out of business.
-In order to jump-start his career, he signed to United Artists in 1975, and with the help of producer Larry Butler, he devised an accessible, radio-ready and immaculately crafted take on country-pop that leaned toward adult contemporary pop, not country.
+At the time The First Edition split, Kenny Rogers was severely in debt and Jolly Rogers was out of business.
+In order to jump-start his career, he signed to United Artists in 1975 and with the help of producer Larry Butler, he devised an accessible, radio-ready and immaculately crafted take on Country-Pop that leaned toward Adult Contemporary Pop, not Country.
 "Love Lifted Me", his debut single for the label, was a minor hit early in 1976 when it came in at #100, but it took a full year for Rogers to have a genuine breakthrough hit with "Lucille".
-Climbing to number one early in 1977, "Lucille" not only was a major country hit, earning the Country Music Association's single of the year award, but it also was a huge crossover success, peaking at number five on the pop charts.
+Climbing to number one early in 1977, "Lucille" not only was a major Country hit, earning the Country Music Association's single of the year award, but it also was a huge crossover success, peaking at number five on the Hot 100.

-As of 2011, Rogers has recorded 65 albums and sold over 190 million records.
-He remains a much sought after entertainer and was still performing for sell-out crowds across America in 2012.
-On October 2, Kenny's autobiography, Luck or Something Like It, hit store shelves.
+As of 2011, Rogers had recorded 65 albums and sold over 190 million records.
+He remained a much sought after entertainer and was still performing for sell-out crowds across America.
+On October 2nd, 2012, Kenny's autobiography, Luck or Something Like It, hit store shelves.
 On October 27th, 2013, Kenny was inducted into The Country Music Hall Of Fame, along with Bobby Bare and Jack Clement.
 Kenny summed up the honor by saying "Music comes and goes.
 Records come and go.
 But, the Hall of Fame is forever, baby."